Washington edges closer to a government shutdown

 What will Nielsen say about that immigration profanity when she testifies on Capitol Hill?

-At 10:00 am ET, Homeland Security Secretary Kirstjen Nielsen testifies before the Senate Judiciary Committee, and Durbin just happens to be a member of that committee.
+Homeland Security Secretary Kirstjen Nielsen was set to testify before the Senate Judiciary Committee at 10 a.m.
+ET, and Durbin just happens to be a member of that committee.

 On CBS this morning, Nielsen said that she didn’t hear that profanity: